To access material, start machines and answer questions login.

 Exposed Services

-- T1133 / External Remote Services: Threat actors will look for exposed RDP/VNC/SSH with weak passwords to get remote access to the machine
+- T1133 / External Remote Services (opens in new tab): Threat actors will look for exposed /VNC/ with weak passwords to get remote access to the machine

 User-Driven Methods

-- T1566 / Phishing: Threat actors employ different phishing techniques, tricking users into launching the malware themselves
+- T1566 / (opens in new tab): Threat actors employ different techniques, tricking users into launching the malware themselves

 Usage by Threat Actors

-Some Initial Access methods are getting popular, and others are declining, and there are many great threat reports on modern Initial Access tendencies (e.g. Mandiant M-Trends 2025).
-Nevertheless, as a SOC analyst, you should know that threat actors will use every chance to breach the target.
-For example, major ransomware groups like Medusa or Akira used all described techniques at least once in their campaigns.
+Some Initial Access methods are getting popular, and others are declining, and there are many great threat reports on modern Initial Access tendencies (e.g. Mandiant M-Trends 2025 (opens in new tab)).
+Nevertheless, as a analyst, you should know that threat actors will use every chance to breach the target.
+For example, major ransomware groups like Medusa (opens in new tab) or Akira (opens in new tab)used all described techniques at least once in their campaigns.

 Which MITRE technique ID describes Initial Access via a vulnerable mail server?